linode/docs/docs/products/storage/block-storage/get-started/index.md

 1. Click on the Linodes link in the sidebar.
 1. Select the Linode to which you want to attach a Block Storage Volume from the Linode Detail page.
-1. Click on the Volumes tab, then click on the Add a Volume button.
+1. Click on the Storage tab, then click on the Add a Volume button.
 1. Select “Create and Attach Volume” to create a new Volume and assign it a unique label and storage size.
 Then, click submit.
-1. Once you add a Volume it appears under your Linode’s Volumes tab.
-The new Volume’s label, size, and file system path are displayed.
+1. Once you add a Volume it appears under your Linode’s Storage tab.
+The new Volume’s label, region, size, and file system path are displayed.
 1. Create a file system in your new Volume and mount it to your Linode.
 This requires you to SSH into your booted Linode.
 These Volume configuration steps appear in the Cloud Manager’s Volume Configuration panel.